 The ancestors of the Caucasian Shepherd were livestock guardian dogs.
 Like the German Shepherd, they defended sheep from a variety of dangerous animals, including wolves, jackals, and bears.
 They were also general guard dogs and bear hunting dogs, especially during times of increased bear activity.
 Overall, their job was to protect their people’s land and property.

 In the 20th Century, Soviet breeders began a breeding program featuring some dogs from the Caucasus Mountains.
 From this program, the Caucasian Shepherd was born.
 The modern Caucasian Shepherd was bred from a variety of different breeds from the Caucasus Mountains, such as the Georgian Shepherd.

-The Caucasian Shepherd is a guard dog through and through.
+The Russian Bear Dog is a guard dog through and through.
 They were bred and used for years to guard flocks of livestock and acres of land.
 These instincts are still very much in existence today.
 They cannot be trained out – it is just how the dogs are.

 These instincts, combined with the dog’s massive size, can make them difficult to handle.
 While bite statistics are not available due to the rarity of this breed, without proper socialization and training, these dogs can be aggressive towards strangers and unnecessarily provocative against other animals.

 They are very independent and not necessarily reliant on humans.
 They were bred to do their job by themselves without the command of a human caretaker.
 Because they are designed to make split-second, life-and-death decisions by themselves, they will attempt to do this even as a companion dog.

 In other words, when someone knocks at the door, this breed is going to make a decision on whether or not they are a threat by themselves – without necessarily looking to you for instructions.
 This is why socialization is so important.
 You want your dog to make the correct decision, and he can’t do that unless he is introduced to many different people at a young age.